-After racking our brains all week in our Spanish classes while in Tulum, Mexico we needed to get out of town for a bit so we rented a sweet little ride for the day and set off without a real plan.
+After racking our brains all week in our Spanish classes while in Tulum, Mexico we needed to get out of town for a bit, so we rented a car in Tulum.
+We got our sweet little ride for the day and set off without a real plan.

-Our Ride – El Coche Rojo
+Our Rental Car in Mexico – El Coche Rojo

 Our first stop was to the Coba ruins, about 45 minutes west of Tulum central.
 The site was some of the most interesting Mayan ruins I have seen to date.
 Coba is very spread out, we actually rented a trike with a driver for 100 pesos ($8USD) because Adam was still a gimp for this trip, and we were glad we did.

 There were also bikes for rent if you wanted to bike yourself around, or you could walk too!
-The structures have a lot of Jungle growth around them and are not cleared, like many others are.
-The structures were also relatively well preserved, and had features like the Mayan ball courts and watch tower still intact.
+The structures have a lot of Jungle growth around them and are not cleared like many others are.
+The structures were also relatively well preserved and had features like the Mayan ball courts and watchtower still intact.

 Adventures on the way

-On our drive we started to see little blue signs for a church, so we obliged and followed them.
+On our drive, we started to see little blue signs for a church, so we obliged and followed them.
 They lead us to a tiny little village with a huge photogenic church.
-After I had taken shots at every angle of the beautiful old church we were about to leave when I had a great idea….
+After I had taken shots at every angle of the beautiful old church, we were about to leave when I had a great idea…

 Some of life’s best adventures start without a plan…